speajus/diblob/examples/example-grpc-server/README.md

 # Example gRPC Server

-This example demonstrates how to build a gRPC server using `@speajus/diblob-connect` and `@speajus/diblob-drizzle` with the diblob dependency injection framework.
+This example demonstrates how to build a gRPC server using `@speajus/diblob-connect` with a Drizzle ORM-backed database layer, all wired together with the diblob dependency injection framework.

 ## Features

 - ✅ gRPC server with dependency injection using `@speajus/diblob-connect`
-- ✅ Database integration with Drizzle ORM using `@speajus/diblob-drizzle`
+- ✅ Database integration with Drizzle ORM using a small application-level module
 - ✅ SQLite database for simplicity (easily swappable with PostgreSQL/MySQL)
 - ✅ Complete CRUD operations (Create, Read, Update, Delete)
 - ✅ Service layer with automatic dependency resolution